jmil/Bioe421_521-MicrocontrollerApplications/Lab_07--DivingDeeperIntoCircuitPlayground/Lab07--DivingDeeperIntoCircuitPlayground.md

 ## Lab 7.
 Diving Deeper into the Circuit Playground

+### Charge up your Circuit Playground Battery

+You will want to be able to use Circuit Playground on battery power, so start today's lab by charging up your battery using the included USB charger.

+### Review Circuit Playground Tutorials

-Adafruit and friends have made some great informational pages and tutorials to better explain Circuit Playground.
+Adafruit and friends have made some great informational pages and tutorials to better explain Circuit Playground and its potential.

 1. Read and discuss pp 1-56 of Circuit Playground Lesson # 0 (attached).

-1. Read and discuss all of the pages explaining Circuit Playground functions linked on:
+1. Read and discuss all of the pages explaining Circuit Playground functions -- **see HANDOUT** and here's the link FYI:

 	https://caternuson.github.io/Adafruit_CircuitPlayground/